OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 Failed to get the caller identity.
 This may be because the instance does not have a role assigned to it.

+You can confirm the roles assigned to the instance by performing a GET request on the URL [http://169.254.169.254/latest/meta-data/iam/security-credentials](http://169.254.169.254/latest/meta-data/iam/security-credentials) from the instance.
+This request will list the assigned roles.

+You should then be able to perform a GET request on the URL [http://169.254.169.254/latest/meta-data/iam/security-credentials/ROLENAME](http://169.254.169.254/latest/meta-data/iam/security-credentials/ROLENAME) (replacing `ROLENAME` with the name of the role).
+This should return security keys in a JSON response.

 Refer to the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more information on assigning roles to EC2 instances.

 ### AWS-LOGIN-ERROR-0004